Avik9/Dynamic-Memory-Allocator/README.md

 /*
  * Any program using the sfmm library must call this function ONCE
  * before issuing any allocation requests.
 This function DOES NOT
- * allocate any space to your allocator.
+ * allocate any space to the allocator.
  */
 void sf_mem_init();

 /*
  * Any program using the sfmm library must call this function ONCE
  * after all allocation requests are complete.
 If implemented cleanly,
- * your program should have no memory leaks in valgrind after this function
+ * the program should have no memory leaks in valgrind after this function
  * is called.
  */
 void sf_mem_fini();

 /*
- * This function increases the size of your heap by adding one page of
+ * This function increases the size of the heap by adding one page of
  * memory to the end.
  *
  * @return On success, this function returns a pointer to the start of the